Call us now:

 Who is eligible for a visa LTR ?

-It’s important to note that the eligibility criteria for LTR visas can vary widely by country and visa type.
-Therefore, individuals interested in applying for a Long-Term Resident visa should carefully review the requirements and procedures provided by the immigration authorities of the country they wish to visit or reside in.
+It is important to note that eligibility criteria for LTR visas vary by country and visa type.
+Individuals interested in applying should review the requirements and procedures outlined by the immigration authorities of the country they wish to visit or reside in.

 How do you qualify for the LTR visa in Thailand?